-Akea, the Power of Destiny by Elizabeth Jade – Asperger author Elizabeth Jade’s love and deep connection to animals inspired her to write ‘Akea’ adventure book series for readers ages 8 to 12.
+Akea, the Power of Destiny and Akea, His Mother’s Son by Elizabeth Jade – Asperger author Elizabeth Jade’s love and deep connection to animals inspired her to write ‘Akea’ adventure book series for readers ages 8 to 12.

 Hal and the End Street by Jude Lennon and Will Hawkes – An Autistic illustrator and children’s author create ‘Awesome About Autism’ books to give autistic kids a mascot and teach others about autistic coping strategies.

 How to Be Human, Diary of an Autistic Girl by Florida Frenz – This whimsical book written by an autistic teen gives practical tips for understanding social norms.

 Marion and Stella by Daina Krumins – This Asperger author pens ‘Marion and Stella’ historical fiction for young readers showing that Asperger resourcefulness and ingenuity win the day.

 Super Lexi series by Emma Lesko – Emma is an author and self-advocate for diversity and inclusion in children’s literature.
 Her Super Lexi chapter book is about autism.

 The Someday Birds by Sally J. Pla is about 12-year-old autistic Charlie’s reluctant cross-country journey—a quest to find a certain list of birds, and to find his injured father.

 Fiction, SciFi and Fantasy